Travel To Tokyo - frequently asked questions

 What is Travel to Tokyo?

-Travel to Tokyo is a programme for schools designed to help children and their families to get active together, try new things and most importantly: have fun.
+Travel to Tokyo is a programme for schools and local communities designed to help children and their families to get active together, try new things and most importantly: have fun.
 It’s all about team spirit and building a habit of physical activity, rather than focusing on competition.
-The challenge uses the inspiration of the Tokyo 2020 Olympic and Paralympic Games, encouraging children to explore Japanese culture and the preparations athletes make as they begin their journey towards Tokyo.
-This Autumn, we are running a pilot of the programme with the aim to launch nationwide in 2019.
+The challenge uses the inspiration of the Tokyo Olympic and Paralympic Games, encouraging children to explore different cultures around the world and the preparations athletes make as they begin their journey towards Tokyo.

 Who is it for?